MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 ### Top results tab

 The **Top results** tab displays the top 20 results for the search term, with results grouped by table type.
 Each group shows results for a table in a grid that has up to six columns.
-The columns are the first six columns of the table's **View columns** quick find view.<!--note from editor: Edit okay?-->
+The columns are the first six columns of the table's **View columns** quick find view.

 > [!NOTE]
-> - The primary column of a table is always used as the first column in the results<!--note from editor: Suggested.--> on the **Top results** tab.
+> - The primary column of a table is always used as the first column in the results on the **Top results** tab.
 > - For notes and attachment tables, two additional columns show information about the related row for that note or attachment.
-> - Party list columns on activity tables&mdash;such as **To**, **CC**, and attendees&mdash;can't be searched on or shown, and will be blank.<!--note from editor: Edit okay?
-I didn't know where "attendees" fit with the other columns.-->
+> - Party list columns on activity tables&mdash;such as **To**, **CC**, and attendees&mdash;can't be searched on or shown, and will be blank.

-In the following image, the top search results from three tables are displayed.<!--note from editor: Suggest moving this introduction here, to provide a break between the note above and the legend below.
-I don't think it belonged in the legend.-->
+In the following image, the top search results from three tables are displayed.

 ![Example of top search results from three different tables](media/rel-search-top-results.png "Example of top search results from three different tables")

 Legend:

  1. **Top results**:  This tab shows the top 20 results for your search term.
- 2. **Tables that include the rows in the list of results**:<!--note from editor: Edit okay?
-These aren't rows.--> To narrow your search results to a specific table, select the table-specific tab.
+ 2. **Rows grouped by table type**: To narrow your search results to a specific table, select the table-specific tab.
  3. **Show more**: When you select **Show more** at the bottom of a group, you switch to the table-specific tab.

 ### Table-specific tabs

 Tabs for the specific tables that contain search results are displayed horizontally.
-The exact order of the tables from left to right (in a left-to-right environment)<!--note from editor: Since this feature is only enabled for English, maybe it's a bit misleading to include this disclaimer?
-It implies that the tabs go right-to-left in other environments.--> is based on the relevance of the results.
+The exact order of the tables from left to right (in a left-to-right environment) is based on the relevance of the results.
 You can collapse the filter panel or hover over the list of tabs to scroll horizontally.

-The tables that include the rows in the top 20 results<!--note from editor: Suggested.--> are shown in the first three tabs from left to right, from most to least relevant.
+The tables that include the rows in the top 20 results are shown in the first three tabs from left to right, from most to least relevant.
 The tables that include the results outside of the top 20 are displayed in descending order.

 ![Tabs on the search results page, numbered left to right](media/diagram-top-results.png "Tabs on the search results page, numbered left to right")

-Legend:<!--note from editor: These graphical numbers are attractive, but it's confusing to use them here when you've used regular numbers everywhere else.
-I suggest keeping with plain numbers, to be consistent.-->
+Legend:<
 1. <!--![Number 1](media/one.png)--> Shows the top 20 results from three different tables.

 2. <!--![Number 2](media/two.png)--> Shows the three tables that are part of the top results, ordered by relevance.